-the Printer object or that conflict with one another (see sections 3.2.1.2 and the Implementer's Guide [IPP-IIG]).
 The response NEED NOT contain the "requested-attributes" operation attribute with any supplied values (attribute keywords) that were requested by the client but are not supported by the IPP object.
-If the Printer object is not returning any Unsupported Attributes in the response, the Printer object SHOULD omit Group 2 rather than sending an empty group.
-However, a client MUST be able to accept an empty group. does include unsupported attributes referenced in "requested-attributes" and such attributes include group names, such as 'all', the unsupported attributes MUST NOT include attributes described in the standard but not supported by the implementation.
+If the Printer object does include unsupported attributes referenced in "requested-attributes" and such attributes include group names, such as 'all', the unsupported attributes MUST NOT include attributes described in the standard but not supported by the implementation.